GokulDas027/react-native-ar-app/README.md

 Any further queries shall be asked in the issues.

-as a final note, it is paninful to use this combo, flutter is better.
+as a final note, it is paninful to use this combo, flutter is better. just personal preference as a beginner.

 run app by
  react-native run-android --variant ArDebug